 After a short climb, I hit the exposed ridge beyond Robinson Flat and began sucking in the heat of the day.
 The rocks were warming up, so it felt like a convection oven.
 It was hard to keep a quick speed without overheating, so I eased up a bit to balance it out.
 Miller’s Defeat (mile 34) came just in time since I was out of water, and for the first time I had slipped out of the 24-hour target finish time by about 12 minutes.
 I suspected this would be the case for the remainder of the day – the heat would keep me off pace, but hopefully I could make it up after Foresthill.
 I got another sponge bath, and trudged down towards Last Chance.

-Dean called me up to a small creek, where he was busy soaking himself every way he could.
+Dean helped me up to a small creek, where he was busy soaking himself every way he could.
 I pulled out my secret weapon – a 99 cent car wash sponge in my back pouch – and started dousing myself.
 After six or seven plunges, my head stopped pounding.
 I reached for a gel, but started dry heaving as soon as I saw it.
-The best thing to do was just get moving, so I took one last soak and headed up the Devil’s Thumb climb with my pulse bulging out of my neck and head.
+Just then, another runner tumbled on the bridge, and we helped him to our little spring of hope.
+The best thing for me to do was just get moving, so I took one last soak and headed up the Devil’s Thumb climb with my pulse bulging out of my neck and head.
 It felt like it took forever to reach the top.